Tag Archives: creepy bugs

 Becca usually had no problems sleeping through the night.
 When she did stir, her trusty night light and soft, ragged blankie usually provided enough security to lull her back to dreamland.

-The hard oak floorboards that stretch along the hallway connecting her bedroom to the master bedroom are riddled with fifty-odd years of creaks and moans, alerting Kev to her midnight visit before she made it to his bedside.
+The hard oak floorboards that stretch along the hallway connecting her bedroom to the master bedroom are riddled with fifty-odd years of creaks and moans, alerting me to her midnight visit before she made it to the bedside.
 She stood cuddling her blankie in the crook of her neck, not making a sound.
-Jess remained still, breathing deeply, not quite a snore.
+Kim remained still, breathing deeply, not quite a snore.
 The dog looked up sleepily from his spot at the foot of the bed long enough to make a quick assessment of the situation before dropping his head heavily back to the covers.

-Even in the faint light of the room, Kev could see Becca’s lower lip protruding in a serious pout.
+Even in the faint light of the room, I could see Becca’s lower lip protruding in a serious pout.

-“What’s the matter, honey?” he whispered, not wanting to wake Jess.
+“What’s the matter, honey?”
+I whispered, not wanting to wake Kim.

 Something unsettling she’d experienced during the day had crept to the forefront of her mind in the dark of the night.